alexcolls/quami/README.md

-# ☀️ quami
+# 🌕 quami

-A 3D interactive AI companion application powered by Nuxt.js and the Kwami library.
+A 3D interactive AI companion application powered by Nuxt 4 and the Kwami library.

 ## Overview